raunofreiberg/interfaces/README.md

 ## Typography

-- Fonts should have `-webkit-font-smoothing: antialiased` and `text-rendering: optimizeLegibility` applied for better legibility, except for dark themes [^1]
+- Fonts should have `-webkit-font-smoothing: antialiased` and `text-rendering: optimizeLegibility` applied for better legibility when using dark themes [^1]
 - Fonts should be subset based on the content, alphabet or relevant language(s)
 - Font weight should not change on hover or selected state to prevent layout shift
 - Font weights below 400 should not be used